 Akbar Kara of Plano is President and Chief Executive Officer of LEARN: Lonestar Education and Research Network, a non-profit created by the Texas Legislature to assist research & education institutions and health science centers with high performance networking.
 Previously, Kara worked in senior network and information technology roles for the University of Texas MD Anderson Cancer Center, Columbia University, and New York Hospital.
 Kara has served in leadership roles at the IEEE Supercomputing Conference and as the committee chair at Internet2.edu.
 Kara also volunteers with the Boy Scouts of America and he is currently serving in the executive committee of TheQuilt.net, a non-profit consortium.
 Kara received a Bachelor of Electrical Engineering from the City College of New York and a certificate in Executive Management from Columbia University.

-Steven Johnson, Ph.D. of Austin is Chancellor of the nonprofit university WGU Texas, where he is working to expand partnerships with community colleges, corporations, and secondary institutions to provide affordable, accessible educational opportunities with great outcomes.
-He previously served as a senior vice president and chief operating officer of the Texas Association of Community Colleges, as director of Financial Aid for Concordia University Texas, and as chief of staff to a now-former member of U.S House of Representatives from Texas.
-Jonson received a Bachelor of Arts in History from Concordia University Texas, a Master of Public Affairs from the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin, and a Doctor of Philosophy in Higher Education from the University of Nebraska.
+Steven Johnson, Ph.D. of Austin is the President of the Independent Colleges and Universities of Texas (ICUT).
+ICUT serves as the voice of the 40 independent, private universities and colleges in Texas and the nearly 130,000 they serve across the state.
+He previously served as the Chancellor of the nonprofit university WGU Texas.
+He served as a senior vice president and chief operating officer of the Texas Association of Community Colleges, as director of Financial Aid for Concordia University Texas, and as chief of staff to a now-former member of the Texas House of Representatives.
+Dr. Johnson received a Bachelor of Arts in History from Concordia University Texas, a Master of Public Affairs from the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin, and a Doctor of Philosophy in Higher Education Leadership from the University of Nebraska.